 EveningReport.nz was founded by Selwyn Manning, BCS (Hons.)
 MCS (Hons.) who has a background in investigative political journalism with over 25 years media experience.
-He specializes in reportage and analysis of socioeconomics, politics, foreign affairs, and security/intelligence issues.
+He specialized in reportage and analysis of socioeconomics, politics, foreign affairs, and security/intelligence issues.

 Selwyn is the author of the book: I Almost Forgot About The Moon – the disinformation campaign against Ahmed Zaoui, and director of the documentaries Morality Of Argument – sustaining a state of being nuclear free, and, Behind The Shroud – why Ahmed Zaoui was set free.
 He is also the author of a chapter on new media and political power in the peer reviewed academic book: Scooped – The Politics and Power of Journalism in Aotearoa New Zealand.

 In the early stages of his career, Selwyn focused on feature writing and investigative works and achieved cover stories with the Listener magazine (Farmed for their blood, which exposed New Zealand’s animal bleeding industry) and Metro magazine (The Shame of Auckland Zoo, which was the basis for a Ministerial Inquiry into the management of Auckland Zoo).